thoqbk/traprange/_Docs/invoice/README.md

 Date\\.+[^\\d]*(\\d+\\/\\d+\\/\\d{4})
 ```

-with the similar observation we have regex for vendor:
+with a similar observation we have regex for vendor:
 ```
 Vendor\\s*\\:\\s*([^\\s]+)
 ```